 This winter’s Justice Masterclass series will help us to consider why we must find time to journey with people who are skilled in healing to support the work of justice.
 Learn from the wisdom of therapists of color as they speak from both their expertise and personal experience.

 Our faculty will include Dr. Peace Amadi, Psy D, author of Why Do I Feel Like This?; and Wendell Moss, LMHC, Licensed Therapist and staff at The Seattle School of Theology & Psychology’s Allender Center.

 Register below for this online event on Thursday February 24th, 7pm CDT.

-This Masterclass is provided for free, but if you’d like to donate toward the work of Chasing Justice in centering the voices of people of color, click to donate here!
+This Masterclass is free, but if you would like to donate to the work of Chasing Justice as we center the voices of people of color, click here!

 Mental Health Expert Dr. Peace Amadi, PsyD, is a professor, author, TEDx speaker and trauma-informed coach who helps people heal and lead.
 From leaders, entrepreneurs, and content creators to pastors, parents, and educators, Dr. Peace is a coach and cheerleader to the people in our lives that everyone goes to.
 She is the Author of Why Do I Feel Like This? which hit #1 on Amazon’s New Releases in Mental Health.
 She is the Founder of The Authorpreneur Accelerator, which helps people of influence deepen their impact through published books and transformative programs.
 She is a recurring TV Host— her most recent work on The Blend – a talk show focused on the health of black women in America.
 And she’s been featured as an expert voice on ABC News, as well as Women’s Health, VICE, Propel Women, Relevant Magazine, among others.